genuinesha/ts-mui-nextjs-starter/content/pages/index.md

     subtitle: >-
       A Data Analyst & Digital Marketer, fascinating about the work and task handling at own risk.
-    text: >+
+    text: >
       Skilled digital analyst & data along SEO expert with over 6 years of experience.
 I am proficient in using analytical tools to optimize and build solution models.
 I have received recognition for utilizing advanced computing methodologies and providing accurate projections.
-I am an enthusiastic team player with a talent for marketing, statistics, analytics, and creativity.
-I can manage multiple projects simultaneously and am responsive, empathetic, and respectful to diverse online communities.
+I am an enthusiastic team player with a [**talent for marketing, statistics, analytics, and creativity**](https://www.linkedin.com/in/loyalhameed/).
+I
+      can manage multiple projects simultaneously and am responsive, empathetic, and respectful to diverse online communities.
 I have experience in creating engaging content, conducting detailed research, and writing SEO-friendly and targeted content.
     actions:
       - type: Button
         label: Start Building